Deploy the OceanBase Database Java SDK

 -bash-4.2$ cd /home/admin/oceanbase && /home/admin/oceanbase/bin/observerNote

-When restarting the observer process, you do not need to specify the startup parameters again, as the parameters from the previous startup have been written to the parameter file.
+You do not need to specify the startup parameters when you restart the observer process because the previous startup parameters have been written to the parameter file.

 References

-For more information about how to create an ODPS external table, see Create an external table (MySQL-compatible mode) or Create an external table (Oracle-compatible mode).
+For more information about how to create an ODPS external table, see Create an external table (MySQL mode) or Create an external table (Oracle mode).